Modules in LPH Act annual reporting

 Finance and staffing: Community health boards report funding annually by funding source and area of public health responsibility, and staffing annually by job classification and area of public health responsibility.
 This data is used to help monitor the health of the state-local public health partnership.
 The finance and staffing modules have both moved to REDCap for 2018 reporting.

 Contact information for community health boards (new window): CHS administrators should use REDCap to update contact information, rather than PPMRS.

-Title V MCH Block Grant: The MDH Community & Family Health Division maintains information for Minnesota's Title V Maternal and Child Health Block Grant, and will communicate with local public health leadership directly about Title V reporting.
+Title V MCH Block Grant (new window): The MDH Child & Family Health Division maintains information for Minnesota's Title V Maternal and Child Health Block Grant, and will communicate with local public health leadership directly about Title V reporting.